Experts’ Corner

 Read More »

-IMPACT MEASUREMENT and CSR ROI CHALLENGES AND CORPORATE TRACKING CSR OUTCOMES
+IMPACT MEASUREMENT & CSR ROI CHALLENGES

 Introduction With AI taking centre stage in shaping Corporation cost structures and business models across industries has resulted in companies addressing issues which have a direct impact on their profit margins and the way of doing business.
 This further behoves on companies to improve their delivery mechanisms through sustained innovative solutions by bringing about a resilient and growth oriented culture, which has a lot to do with quick decision making.
 This has resulted in fuelling innovation, resilience and growth in all functional areas to include CSR and Sustainability as that will give corporations the necessary competitive advantage.
 It is therefore axiomatic to mention that corporate leaders have to understand what gives them that advantage and report their outcomes as per